amd/ryzen-ai-documentation/docs/inst.rst

 Ryzen AI Software platform provides a couple of IPU binaries using different configurations on the IPU device.

 **IPU binary 1x4.xclbin**: An AI stream using 1x4.xclbin use a 1x4 grid-style configuration on the IPU device that provides up to 2 TOPS performance.
 Most real-time application (video conferencing use cases) performance requirements can be met using this configuration.
-Four such AI streams (each utilizing 1x4.xclbin) can be run in parallel on the IPU device without any visible loss of performance.
-When using 1x4.xclbin, Ryzen AI supports up to 8 concurrent AI streams by spatial and temporal sharing of the IPU device by multiple 1x4 style configurations.
+In the current Ryzen AI software platform, up to four such AI streams can be run in parallel on the IPU device without any visible loss of performance.

-**IPU binary 5x4.xclbin**: For a more advanced use case or larger model, IPU binary 5x4.xclbin can be used which uses a larger 5x4 grid-style configuration that occupies the complete IPU device to provide up to 10 TOPs performance.
+**IPU binary 5x4.xclbin**: For more advanced use cases or larger models, IPU binary 5x4.xclbin can be used which uses a larger 5x4 grid-style configuration that occupies the complete IPU device to provide up to 10 TOPs performance.

-In the current version of the release, 5x4.xclbin does not support temporal sharing with multiple threads, and can only be used with a single application thread.
+In the current version of the release, 5x4.xclbin does not support multiple concurrent AI streams, and can only be used by a single application.

-The procedure of selecting a specific binary by using the environment variables as shown below:
+The procedure of selecting a specific binary by using the environment variables is shown below:

-Selecting 1x4.xclbin IPU binary
+Selecting the 1x4.xclbin IPU binary

 .. code-block::

    set XLNX_VART_FIRMWARE=C:\path\to\1x4.xclbin

-Selecting 5x4.xclbin IPU binary
+Selecting the 5x4.xclbin IPU binary

 .. code-block::

    set XLNX_VART_FIRMWARE=C:\path\to\5x4.xclbin
    set XLNX_TARGET_NAME="AMD_AIE2_5x4_Overlay"

-Note: To set 5x4.xclbin as the IPU binary we require an additional environment variable XLNX_TARGET_NAME.
+Note: To select the 5x4.xclbin as the IPU binary, the additional XLNX_TARGET_NAME environment variable is required.

 ..
   ------------